ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 ::::

-## Running Behind a Reverse Proxy
+## Running behind a reverse proxy

-Ray dashboard should work out-of-the-box when accessed via a reverse proxy.
+Ray Dashboard should work out-of-the-box when accessed via a reverse proxy.
 API requests don't need to be proxied individually.

 Always access the dashboard with a trailing ``/`` at the end of the URL.
 For example, if your proxy is set up to handle requests to ``/ray/dashboard``, view the dashboard at ``www.my-website.com/ray/dashboard/``.

-The dashboard now sends HTTP requests with relative URL paths.
-Browsers will handle these requests as expected when the ``window.location.href`` ends in a trailing ``/``.
+The dashboard sends HTTP requests with relative URL paths.
+Browsers handle these requests as expected when the ``window.location.href`` ends in a trailing ``/``.

 This is a peculiarity of how many browsers handle requests with relative URLs, despite what [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#examples_of_relative_urls) defines as the expected behavior.